lutzer/portfolio/site/projects/lux_coli/index.md

 </div>

 *This project was created in collaboration with Nuno de la Serna.
-It was submitted to the Festival of Lights Amsterdam in 2019 and is still work in progress.*
+It was submitted to the Festival of Lights Amsterdam in 2019 and is still beeing developed.*